Long Live Courtesy: Die Chivalry Die

 Does that statement make anyone besides me want to hurl their accounts into the chamber pot?

-Aside from a few sound-bites of the politician making this statement, the only objection it drew was from a few blogs, a few discussion forums, and a relatively tiny social media dust storm.
+Aside from a few soundbites of the politician making this statement, the only objection it drew was from a few blogs, a few discussion forums.
+The social media dust storm, that should have formed over it, never happened

 The concept of chivalry does not mean — nor has it ever meant — common courtesy.

-Everyone should practice common courtesy and cultivate respectful attitudes and behavior toward all people regardless of sex (kindergarten 101 [excluding dangerous people of course]).
+Everyone should practice common courtesy and cultivate respectful attitudes and behavior toward all people, regardless of sex.

 Chivalry was a demeaning and fraudulent concept to medieval women.
 It is still so when applied to present-day women.

-How so?
-In, Recovering Biblical Manhood and Womanhood: A response to Evangelical Feminism, John Piper instructs men in how to subliminally exercise male authority over women who may be their superiors in the workplace by using exaggerated courtesies, such as speaking softer to women than to men, opening doors and offering their chairs to women.
+In, Recovering Biblical Manhood and Womanhood: A response to Evangelical Feminism, John Piper instructs men in how to subliminally exercise male authority over women who may be their superiors in the workplace by using exaggerated courtesies, such as speaking softer to women than to men, opening doors, and offering their chairs to women.
 Is that not chivalrous?
 To a tee it is.

 In explaining how courtesies can be used to masculine advantage, Piper, who also writes that it is inappropriate for women to hold equal or superior positions to men in the workplace, shames men and advises that they might want to consider changing jobs as a long-term solution to having a female boss.
 He says real men are not able to tolerate working for women.